310mc/https-310mc.github.io-tl/source/_posts/management_story/shinobu.md

 I just knew I had to buy it immediately, and spent all my pocket money to obtain it!

-Now I'll have to survive with only scraps of food to get through the month, but I have no regrets!
+Now I'll have to survive with only scraps of Hyorogan food to get through the month, but I have no regrets!
 As soon as I see this shuriken, I’m the happiest I’ve ever been~♪
 {% endbubble %}

 {% bubble Mao %}
 Ahh, yeah.
-I get that you’re super happy, but… could you move away from me a bit?
+I get that you’re super happy, but… could you move away from my stomach a bit?

 The pressure’s getting kinda painful.
 You suddenly jumped on me, so I couldn’t prepare myself to catch you.
 {% endbubble %}